Origen I - Luis Marino

 Origen I

-Luis Marino presents us with a collection of photographs that are disturbing to say the least.
-With them he opens the doors to tremendously innovative proposals, speculating with languages so far little explored.
+Luis Marino presents us with a collection of disturbing photographs, to say the least.
+These are used to introduce remarkably innovative proposals which speculate with forms of expression and communication so far little explored.

-In Luis' work this is clearly shown because the landscapes are consciously manipulated, disturbingly artificial despite their total veracity, which confuse and assault those who approach them.
+This is easily observed in Luis’s work since the landscapes are consciously manipulated and disturbingly artificial despite being true; which confuses and shocks those who approach them.

-In a paradoxical parable, it constitutes disappearance precisely in order to make its presence known, it forces the spectator's perceptive capacity to the point of making him or her go back and forth, where the origin of the territory is suggested or guessed rather than perceived.
-Where is the work?
+Disappearance is shown by means of a complex parable with the aim of making its “presence” be felt.
+It also moves the spectator’s perceptive capacity to the point of making them go back and forth, where the origin of the territory is suggested or guessed rather than perceived.
+Where is the artwork?
 In the final result?
 In the process?
 Neither.
-Both, process and result, are partial and complementary visions of an interacting whole: the conceptual premise.
+Both - process and result - are partial and complementary visions of an interacting whole: the conceptual premise.